Ccichariy/CSEDC/README.md

 4. Make sure the SQLite3 database connection URL is in the __.env__ file.

-5. This starter organizes all tables inside the `flask_schema` schema, defined by the `SCHEMA` environment variable.
+5. This starter organizes all  inside the `flask_schema` schema, defined by the `SCHEMA` environment variable.
 Replace the value for `SCHEMA` with a unique name, **making sure you use the snake_case convention.**